 With all that in mind, let’s take a closer look at two of the best stock advisor websites on the market today.
 We talked about a lot of factors you should consider before choosing a stock advisor.
 Fortunately, we did the research for you.
 Here are our top picks.

 Stock Advisor is also priced incredibly reasonably.
-It costs just $99 for the first year, then $199 per year after that.
+A Stock Advisor subscription costs just $99 for the first year, then $199 per year after that.

-If you prefer to do your own stock research, Zacks Premium offers an easy to use research interface and access to a huge amount of data.
+If you prefer to do your own basic stock research, Zacks Premium offers an easy-to-use research interface and access to a huge amount of market data.
 The service assigns A-F grades to thousands of stocks in three categories: value, growth, and momentum.
-On top of that, it organizes stocks into a #1 rank list that represents what Zacks analysts consider strong buys.
+On top of that, it organizes stocks into a #1 rank list that represents what Zacks Investment Research analysts consider strong buys.
 For traders interested in shorting, there’s also a #5 rank list that represents strong sell stocks.

 Conclusion: Stock Advisor Websites

-If you’re interested in directing your own trading and investing, a stock advisor website can make your life significantly easier.
-These services offer individual stock picks or advanced research to help you make investing decisions.
-While there are dozens of stock advisor services on the market, we recommend The Motley Fool Stock Advisor for stock picks and Zacks Premium for self-directed stock research.
+If you’re interested in directing your own trading and investing, turning to the best investment websites and recommendation services can make your life significantly easier.
+Stock advisor services offer individual stock picks or advanced research to help you make investing decisions.
+While there are dozens of stock advisors on the market, we recommend The Motley Fool Stock Advisor for stock picks and Zacks Premium for self-directed stock research.